 The Mesa County Oral History Project began as a joint project of the Museums of Western Colorado and Mesa County Libraries (MCL) in 1975.
 The Oral History Project collected tape-recorded interviews with pioneers of Mesa County and surrounding areas, and interviews with the children of pioneers.
 The Central Library housed the duplicate audio cassettes and provided patron access to the histories.
 The Museum stored the master tapes and kept files and transcripts related to the oral history collection.
+The Mesa County Historical Society also contributed significantly to the Oral History Project by collaborating with the library and museum to select interviewees, and by providing interviewers and other volunteers.

 Featured Oral Histories